 Check the multichannel input connections.
+Make sure that the multichannel input is assigned to 50 the input selector.
 Make sure that the multichannel input is selected.

-Check the audio output settings on your source component.
+63 Check the audio output settings on your source component.

 ■ About DTS signals

 When DTS program material ends and the DTS bitstream stops, the AV receiver remains in DTS listening mode and the DTS indicator remains on.
 This is to prevent noise when you use the pause, fast forward, or fast reverse function on your player.
 If you switch your player from DTS to PCM, because the AV receiver does not switch formats immediately, you may not hear any sound, in which case you should stop your player for about three seconds, and then resume playback.